pwdel/appletwittersentiment/README.md

 ## Instructions for Getting App going

 ❌ Warning!
 This app does not work.
+➡️ Was unable to get Docker going on MacOS Sierra, Macbook Air.
+Not compatible.

 1. Ensure using Python 3.9.
 2. Download appenv from github repo.